-Accounting for subsidiaries, associate and joint venture
+Accounting for subsidiaries and associate

-Investments in subsidiaries, associate and joint venture are stated in the Company's statement of financial position at cost less accumulated impairment losses.
+Investments in subsidiaries and associate are stated in the Company's statement of financial position at cost less accumulated impairment losses.

 3.2 Foreign currency

 (i) Foreign currency transactions

 Transactions in foreign currencies are translated to the functional currency of the Company at exchange rates at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated to the functional currency at the exchange rate at that date.
 The foreign currency gain or loss on monetary items is the difference between amortised cost in the functional currency at the beginning of the year, adjusted for effective interest and payments during the year, and the amortised cost in foreign currency translated at the exchange rate at the end of the year.